tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 163. Colvulsion:-  shiver.

 164. Venner:-  A thin layer of plastic or decorative.

+165. Buzzard:-  a large bird like the vulture that eats the flesh of deatd animals.